Sunset on the Delaware Bay.

 The Cool Run tributary watershed

-UD WATER (Watershed Action Team for Ecological Restoration ) is a new, university-wide project, conducted in collaboration with the City of Newark, which seeks to develop and implement management measures to mitigate the stormwater runoff problems facing UD and the City.
+UD WATER (Watershed Action Team for Ecological Restoration ) is a university-wide project, conducted in collaboration with the City of Newark, which seeks to develop and implement management measures to mitigate the stormwater runoff problems facing UD and the City.

 Find out More⇒